 Bike rental

 BicikeLJ is Ljubljana’s single-ride bicycle rental system.
-To use the service, you will require any kind of Urbana card.
 Register on their website and pay the subscription; you can then rent any of the bikes in the system.

 As an exchange student at AGRFT you are entitled to subsidized student meals in selected restaurants in Ljubljana and other cities in Slovenia.
 You can find the list of restaurants here.
 Please note that subsidized student meals are not available between July 15th and August 15th.